 Postdated Loan: A payday loan that requires a post-dated check as collateral.

 Principal: This is the initial amount of your loan.
-APR accrues on this amount while compound interest accrues on the initial amount plus the added interest for each month.
+APR accrues on this amount while compound interest accrues on the initial amount plus the added interest for each recurring interval.

 Proof of Income: Bank statements or pay stubs that show evidence of a job, social security, or disability payments.

 Risk-Based Pricing: An adjustable interest rate based on the risk of lending to a specific individual.
-High-risk individuals end up with higher interest because there is more of a chance that they won’t repay the loan.
+High-risk individuals end up with higher interest because there is a greater chance that they won’t repay the loan.